 17 May 2017, Chelsea College of Arts

-This teaching platform will look beyond the simple binaries between theory and practice and put into focus the evolving pedagogical relationships between these 2 different yet intertwined disciplines
+This teaching platform looked beyond the simple binaries between theory and practice and put into focus the evolving pedagogical relationships between these 2 different yet intertwined disciplines.

 Learning through Objects: Transformative Pedagogies in Practice

 23 November 2016, London College of Communication